 In addition to the direct ministries of the church, we have a wonderful 30-year history in our Little School pre-school, and we have formed many active partnerships with surrounding ministries in the community and missionary efforts across the nation and world.
 Several of our members serve on the boards or in other leadership roles for these organizations and works, and our building is used throughout the week to provide a place for classes of all types, recovery groups, and other services.
 We encourage our members to support and join these ministries as part of the overall work that God is accomplishing in His kingdom.

 We recognize our need to be guided by the Holy Spirit in all that we do.
 We believe the Holy Spirit is actively working in scripture and in our lives today to draw all to the Father by way of the Son.
-We see the evidences of His work through all of human history, including in our own direct story of how Fourth Avenue Church was birthed and developed over the last 190 years here in Franklin.
+We see the evidences of His work through all of human history, including in our own direct history of our church.
+Fourth Avenue Church was birthed and developed over the last 190 years here in Franklin.

 We do not claim to know what the next 190 years hold (or even the rest of this current year!), but we thank God for bringing us to this point and know that He will faithfully complete His good work in Franklin and beyond (Philippians 1:6).
 To God be the glory.